 A trusted way of achieving this, used by top professional and amateur runners everywhere, is the hill climb.
 Running up inclines adds resistance that builds strong fibres in your quads and other vital muscles quickly, helping to add speed and strength to your stride.

 This type of training is closer to plyometric, fast-twitch muscle activation, which will increase the power in your thighs and calf muscles.
 The benefits are a stronger, longer, more efficient gait, better stability, and more agility.

-It is also possible to get these kind of strength gains from plyometric jump training or powerlifting, but these also put a lot more pressure on delicate joints and ligaments which hill running does not.
+It is also possible to get these kinds of strength gains from plyometric jump training or powerlifting, but these also put a lot more pressure on delicate joints and ligaments which hill running does not.

-By combining your endurance, slow-twitch training with the more aggressive hill climb techniques, you’ll become a more complete athlete, armed with both speed and staying-power.
+By combining your endurance, slow-twitch training with the more aggressive hill climb techniques, you’ll become a more complete athlete, armed with both speed and staying power.